jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/getting-started_installation.rst

 Installation
 ============

-There are 3 supported methods of installing the AWS SDK for PHP.
+There are 3 supported methods of installing the |sdk-php|.
 The recommended way to install the SDK is through `Composer <http://getcomposer.org>`_.

 Installing via Composer
 -----------------------

-Using `Composer <http://getcomposer.org>`_ is the recommended way to install the AWS SDK for PHP.
+Using `Composer <http://getcomposer.org>`_ is the recommended way to install the |sdk-php|.
 Composer is a dependency management tool for PHP that allows you to declare the dependencies your project needs and installs them into your project.